1_The Identity Potluck with Fathima Mehreen

 My home away from home: I feel most at home when I'm in my element, which is usually behind a camera on a set or putting an outfit together.

-: It represents a space where I can truly be my authentic self.
+What my home(s) represents to me: It represents a space where I can truly be my authentic self.

 A memory I associate with my home: When I visualise ‘home’ I see myself playing with mud as a child.
 My cousins and I would play ‘kitchen’ and act like we were cooking - with coconut shells, leaves, flowers, etc.